Fork me on GitHub

 The IAM permissions that the Auth Service requires to manage DynamoDB tables depends on whether you expect to create a table yourself or enable the Auth Service to create and configure one for you:

-If you choose to manage a DynamoDB table yourself, the table must have the following attribute definitions:
+The cluster state table must have the following attribute definitions:

 NameType